hyosung11/Launch-School/Courses/journal.md

 18:03 Time for dinner.

 18:49 Reading a blog from Cal Newport makes me wonder how much more productive can I be if I turn of Slack, WhatsApp and Messages during the day?

+19:07 Studying through Higher-order Functions, but need to review static and instance methods in classes.
+I need to get ready for soccer now or soon.
+Since I'm thinking about it, I will go up and change.